City Guide for: Zaanse Schans, Netherlands

 Day Trips

-1 hour 15 minutes by train A modern architectural marvel, Rotterdam offers a stark contrast to the traditional Dutch towns.
+A modern architectural marvel, Rotterdam was largely rebuilt after World War II.
 Explore the iconic Cube Houses, visit the Markthal (a stunning indoor market), and admire the Erasmus Bridge.
-Rotterdam is a city of innovation and creativity.
+Rotterdam offers a unique contrast to the traditional Dutch cities.

 Travel Time